zwhong714/ReAligner/train/TrRa.md

+Note: I've been a bit occupied lately, but I’ll complete the update in the coming days.

 Prepare your reference model and your aligned model(that you are not satisfied)

 For instance, we select DeepSeek-R1-Distill-Qwen-1.5B as our refernece model.
 We select DeepScaleR-1.5B-Preview as our aligned model, which is trained from DeepSeek-R1-Distill-Qwen-1.5B.